 -Yes, it’s cloudy.
 Think wheat beer, shut up, and drink it.
 It’s also very strong.
 Bananas and step feeding really push the yeast to its max.

-4 lbs banana (black spots with skin on)
+4 lbs ripe banana

 -100 calories per banana; 1 banana adds 4 points per gallon.
 4 lbs is 10 bananas or 40 points.